-Federal Tax Matters
+Federal Tax Matters With Respect to the Offered Bonds

 General.
 Bond Counsel is of the opinion that under existing laws, regulations, rulings and judicial decisions interest on the Offered Bonds is included in gross income for federal income tax purposes.